 There is a story told about Edward Kelley, a well-known Tudor alchemist and psychic fraudster, that concerns his nefarious activities one night in Walton-le-Dale.
-He is said to have spoken to devils and raised a dead man’s corpse to find out the future fate of a local aristocratic gentleman.
+He is said to have spoken to devils and raised a dead man’s corpse to find out the future fate of a local landowning gentleman.
 Over the centuries since the event is supposed to have taken place, the story has mutated to include his later companion Dr. John Dee, astrologer to Queen Elizabeth I. Now many websites and local books on folklore tell different versions of the story, but what are its origins and how much truth could there be in the tale?

 The story was first published in a book by John Weever, a Preston man who studied at Cambridge University in the years 1594 to 1598.
 After university, he returned to Lancashire for a few years before going down to London where he entered literary society as a contemporary of William Shakespeare and Ben Johnson.